 From Hungary to Taiwan

-The folk of Formosa record the folk traditions of Hungary & Taiwan in three original Formosa commissions by Dana Wilson, Lei Liang, and Wei-Chieh Lin plus Bartók's Fourth Quartet.
+We invite you to hear our new album celebrating the folk traditions of Hungary & Taiwan in commissions by Dana Wilson, Lei Liang, and Wei-Chieh Lin plus Bartók's Fourth Quartet!

 Album title: "From Hungary to Taiwan"

 Date of sessions: Oct 16-20, 2017